A quaternion implementation

 q1.premultiply (q2); // Places result of q2 * q1 into q1.

 Quaternion division is also possible: q3 = q1/q2; as is division by a scalar.
+Note that quaternion addition and subtraction are not implemented in this class at present.

 The rotational inversion, or ‘reverse rotation’ is obtained with invert: